miklevin/MikeLev.in/_posts/2023-05-05-left-is-the-past-and-right-is-the-future-right-blog-arrows.md

 the idea of a sequence of pages that are related to each other and the sheer beauty and logic of well-labeled arrows as a navigational device.

-It took some finagling to get Copilot to come up with a beautiful solution like this and I learned from it.
-It's a good 80/20-rule solution.
-Most of the first autocompletes where I asked for looking for numbers with periods would have also filtered domain names.
-It took me changing my language to "floats" and to explicitly keep domain names was necessary to spur Copilot to come up with this righteous solution.

-Okay, next is the direction of the prev/next arrows that let you step through the blog.
+What direction do the prev/next arrows that let you step through the blog?
 I currently have you entering into the most recent post in a sequence, representing ***the present***.
 But then to go into the past, you have to click the forward button.
 Now it's probably a Western culture thing with left being the past and right being the future, because of reading directions, so I don't want to hardwire it either way.
 Go figure out how to make it configurable, then configure it into the opposite direction as I currently have it on the ***ALL Blog Posts*** sequence.

 The fist time I tried reversing these arrows, I got this: